mwatkin8/infobutton_BMI6300_fall2017/README.md

+#Files
+Finished project is in info_bootstrap directory as index.html.
+Appropriate css and js files are also included in that dir.

 # InfoButton Assignment for BMI6300 Fall 2017

 A mock EHR website coupled with HL7-compliant RESTful requests to OpenInfobutton, along with a display for the OpenInfobutton response.
 Grading will be based on the EHR mockup, placement of infobutton/links on the EHR, functional HL7-compliant infobutton RESTful requests, and successful parsing/display of the OpenInfobutton XML/JSON response.